ergoplatform/ergo/README.md

 ## Specifications

 It will be a White Paper with a brief description, and also a Yellow Paper with detailed specification.
-At the moment, there are only [Yellow Paper drafts](https://github.com/ergoplatform/ergo/tree/master/papers/yellow), and the reference implementation code should be considered as a specification.
+At the moment, there is only [Yellow Paper drafts](https://github.com/ergoplatform/ergo/tree/master/papers/yellow/main.pdf), and currently the reference implementation code should be considered as a specification.

 ## Installation